notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

         // Write the state of the pixel buffer into the fire texture. fire_texture
             .with_lock(None, |buffer: &mut [u8], _pitch: usize| {
-                calculate_fire(&mut pixel_buffer);
+                // all the work we did before... calculate_fire(&mut pixel_buffer);

                 for (idx, pixel_cursor) in pixel_buffer.iter().enumerate() {
+                    // Each pixel is 4 bytes, so we need to offset the texture
+                    // buffer by this much.
                     let offset = idx * 4;

                     let pixel = color_palette[*pixel_cursor as usize];